cideM/lions-backend/README.md

 ### Litestream

-When opening S3 from the Administrator account keep in mind that that user doesn't have access to the S3 bucket.
+When opening S3 from the Administrator account, keep in mind that the user doesn't have access to the S3 bucket.
 You can only access it through the Litestream user.
-User the shell below together with values from either `.envrc` or 1Password to check which replicas there are.
+Use the shell below, together with values from either `.envrc` or 1Password to check which replicas there are.

+There's a `prod` and a `dev-db` prefix.

 ```shell
 $ AWS_ACCESS_KEY_ID= AWS_SECRET_ACCESS_KEY= aws s3 ls lions-achern-litestream-replica-1/